A Restored Ghana; We Are Not Far From Realising Osagyefo's Dreams Of A Better And Prosperous Ghana

 A deep throat source within the Ghana Export Promotion Authority of which my firm is a proud member in a private convo with him at his base whispered to me that, they have tabled down some amendments before Parliament.
 If approved, we should have some new policies that will balloon our Exports and create avenues on the international market (with all checks and balances with less ban or not at all) for our local goods and services.

 Inflation should reduce drastically.
-We all know the ingredients which influence Inflation thus: Prices of goods and services.
+We all know the ingredients which influences Inflation thus: Prices of goods and services.

 Me as an individual, am hopeful that our economy will revive and do better especially considering the fact that we have left the imperialist IMF!